 FreedomWorks also agreed to pay my air fare, hotel expenses, and conference fees for the 2012 conference sponsored by the Association of Private Enterprise Education.
 I prepared a presentation for that conference on the topic of Hayek, Adam Smith, and the Tea Party.

 My wife and I received complimentary tickets for the Great American Beer Fest of 2010, put on by the Brewer’s Association.
 We also got discounted tickets for 2011.
-This illustrates particularly nicely the actual causal flow of money: we like beer, therefore we got tickets.
-It’s not like the tickets are what turned us into beer drinkers or fans of the Brewer’s Association.

 In 2010 Students for Liberty gave Liberty On the Rocks free copies of The Economics of Freedom, a collection of writings by Bastiat, and I got one of these copies for use with Liberty In the Books.